 by Dr. C.H.
 Weaver M.D.
 June 2019

-Decades of research may have finally determined how to target KRAS, a major genetic driver of cancer.
-Initial study results presented at the 2019 American Society of Clinical Oncology's annual meeting in Chicago revealed that the novel precision cancer medicine currently known as “AMG 501” caused cancers to shrink in five of 10 lung cancers to shrink and follow up data has expanded and confirmed these encouraging results.
+Decades of research may have finally determined how to target KRAS, a major genetic driver of lung and other cancers.
+Initial study results presented at the 2019 American Society of Clinical Oncology's annual meeting in Chicago revealed that the novel precision cancer medicine currently known as “AMG 510” caused five of 10 lung cancers to shrink and follow up data has expanded and confirmed these encouraging results.
 (1,2)

 A Little More Information About the KRAS Oncogene